 Then, hidden away a little further down, a recreation of a topless selfie from Kim Kardashian and Emily Ratajkowski has been painted by LUSH on a little offshoot alley called Sniders Lane.
 The Melbourne artists work can be seen all over the city as well as around the world.
 We previously featured a lot of his work on the West Bank Barrier in Israel.
 You can read that here.
 Carry on along the lane until Little Lonsdale Street.

 From Little Lonsdale Street turn left and walk towards the junction with Elizabeth Street.
 From there turn right to the north of the city.
 Look out for Franklin Street on the left and turn down there.
 Blender Lane will soon appear on the right.
 Here is another graffiti laneway in Melbourne which is packed full of art.
 Apparently there were Banksy stencils at one point towards the back of the lane.
 I couldn’t find any, but with the amount of different types of art here they could well have been missed.

 Undoubtedly Melbourne is one of Australia’s top street art cities.
 Indeed it wouldn’t be an exaggeration to place it along with the top places in the world for urban art.
 It has a history all of its own when it comes to the art form and the graffiti laneways are absolutely central to that.

 The graffiti laneways of Melbourne on 13 and 15 November 2019.
 The visit was part of a month long trip to Australia.
 Other posts in the series include these on Brisbane, Adelaide, Port Adelaide and the Silo Art Trail.
-You can also read special features on the Jacinda Ardern mural in Brunswick and the art of Phil Rigg in the Mallee and the tallest mural in Australia in Fitzroy.
+You can also read special features on the Jacinda Ardern mural in Brunswick, the art of Phil Rigg in the Mallee and the tallest mural in Australia in Fitzroy.